ztyyLV/web-twain-docs/indepth/troubleshooting/common-errors/connection-could-not-be-established.md

 noTitleIndex: true
 needAutoGenerateSidebar: true
 title: Dynamic Web TWAIN Troubleshooting A Connection With The Server Could Not Be Established
-keywords: Dynamic Web TWAIN, Documentation, Troubleshooting, Common Errors, Connection Couldn't Be Established
+keywords: Dynamic Web TWAIN, Documentation, Troubleshooting, Common Errors, Connection Could Not Be Established
-breadcrumbText: Connection Couldn't Be Established
+breadcrumbText: Connection Couldn Not Be Established
-description: Dynamic Web TWAIN SDK Documentation Troubleshooting Common Errors Connection Couldn't Be Established Page
+description: Dynamic Web TWAIN SDK Documentation Troubleshooting Common Errors Connection Could Not Be Established Page
 ---

 # Handling Errors